 Robert and Jennie had nine children from 1900 to 1922.
 Their names were: Easton, Lucretia, Mamie, James Victor, Helen May, Robert, John Woodrow, and Estelle.
 All but Estelle lived to adulthood.
 Most of the children lived and worked on the farm until they were around eighteen years old.
 At which time they moved to Washington and Alexandria, Virginia in search of work and started families of their own.
 Neither Robert nor Jennie was highly educated, they might have completed the fifth grade.
 That is not saying however that they were in anyway unintelligent.
 Robert’s successes should speak for themselves that he was a thinking man, and Jennie too was said to be able to figure anything.

 The children did all go to school, though some stayed in school longer than others.
 The walk to school was one mile, at the Thornton School.
-The Thornton School was a one room school-house, with one teacher who taught thirty to thirty-six pupils, grades one through seven.
+The Thornton School was a one room school-house, with one teacher who taught 30 to 36 pupils, first through seventh grade.
 Very few of these children would continue on to high school, indeed it was rare for them to even finish grade school.
 Of the Taylor children only the youngest, John Woodrow, graduated from high school.

 One of Richard Taylor’s prize treasures was his orchard.
 At one time the orchard consisted of a hundred trees, including; apple, peach, cherry, pear, and plum trees, a number of black walnut, and one white walnut tree.
 Robert Taylor’s hobby was grafting fruit trees, a hobby at which he appears to have excelled.
 According to his son, John Woodrow, Robert had five kinds of apple growing on one tree.
 These apples were used by the Taylors to make some of their favorite beverages.
 Using the Taylor farm cider mill, the family made and sold sweet cider, hard cider, and vinegar.
 The children especially loved the sweet cider, which was a favorite treat in the winter time.